Jason Allen 26/11/22

 Here’s the lineup you’ll find:

-It’s all open from break of day until late in the evening, with something for any hour, including cocktail hour – you can expect anything from a Som Tam Mojito, to a “Provence” Cosmopolitan flavoured with Gujarat rose.
+Arcade Food Hall’s open from break of day until late in the evening, with something for any hour, including cocktail hour – you can expect anything from a Som Tam Mojito, to a “Provence” Cosmopolitan flavoured with Gujarat rose.
 Parked above the main entrance, they’ve installed a DJ booth (with a little ladder for the DJ), and as mentioned, the sandwich counter turns into a negroni bar by night.

 And as for that games room?
 Well, it’s free to play, so long as it’s not booked – you can rock up and take in a round of pool, then ask for the table to be flipped upside down for ping pong.
 And if you head downstairs, you’ll see a pair of old-school arcade machines, where you can indulge in a free play from dozens of vintage titles.